krzemin/octopus/README.md

   asynchronous predicate that lifts our validator to `AsyncValidator[Email]`
 * (3) we are adding next asynchronous validation rule
-* (4) we are importing instances for asynchronous validators into current scope
+* (4) we are importing instances for asynchronous validators into current scope so that later we can use `.isValidAsync`/`.validateAsync` extension methods.

 ### Integration with Cats / Scalaz